Bryce Hoppel: College

-Along the way of Hoppel's breakout season, he set the No. 5 fastest 800 meter time in NCAA history, running a 1:44.41 at the NCAA Outdoor Championships on June 7, 2019.
+Along the way of Hoppel's breakout season, he set the fifth fastest 800 meter time in NCAA history, running a 1:44.41 at the NCAA Outdoor Championships on 7 June 2019.
 Hoppel's time was just off the Kansas school record of 1:44.3 (m) set by the great Jim Ryun in 1966.
-Hoppel also set the Kansas indoor school record of 1:46.46 on May 9, 2019, while breaking facility records at the Birmingham Crossplex and John McDonnell Field, among others.
+Hoppel also set the Kansas indoor school record of 1:46.46 on 9 May 2019, while breaking facility records at the Birmingham CrossPlex and John McDonnell Field, among others.

 While at the University of Kansas, Hoppel thrived under the coaching of Head Coach Stanley Redwine and Assistant Coach Michael Whittlesey.

 Professional

+2019

 Upon the conclusion of his junior season, Hoppel announced he would forego his final year of NCAA eligibility to pursue a professional running career.
 In his first competition representing Team USA, Hoppel placed fourth overall at the Pan-American Championships in Lima, Peru, running a 1:47.48.

-Hoppel announced on August 17, 2019 that he had signed a professional contract with Adidas.
+Hoppel announced on August 17 that he had signed a professional contract with Adidas.

-Hoppel competed at the 2019 World Championships in Athletics, on the basis of his third-place finish at the US Championships.
-After completing a full three seasons of collegiate running, Hoppel secured a 4th-place finish in the 800 meter final on October 1, 2019, one year and one month after his season-opening cross-country race at the Bob Timmons Invitational on September 1, 2018.
+Hoppel qualified for the 2019 World Championships in the 800 m, after finishing third at the US Championships.
+After completing a full three seasons of collegiate running, Hoppel secured a 4th-place finish in the 800 meter final on October 1, one year and one month after his season-opening cross-country race at the Bob Timmons Invitational on September 1, 2018.
 Remarkably, he was able to set another personal best, finishing a long season in style with a 1:44.25 performance.

+2020

-On February 15, 2020, Hoppel earned his first national title at the USA Track & Field Indoor Championships, held in Albuquerque, New Mexico, running a time of 1:46.67 to win the 800m final.
+On 15 February Hoppel earned his first national title at the USA Track & Field Indoor Championships, held in Albuquerque, New Mexico, running a time of 1:46.67 to win the 800 m final.

-In August 2020, Hoppel competed in the Monaco Herculis meeting, where he was narrowly defeated by fellow American and reigning 800 meter world champion Donavan Brazier.
-In that race, Hoppel dropped his personal best in the 800 meters to 1:43.23.
+In August, he competed in the Monaco Herculis meeting, where he was narrowly defeated by fellow American and reigning 800 meters world champion Donavan Brazier.
+In that race, Hoppel improved his personal best in the 800 meters to 1:43.23.

+2021

 Hoppel began his 2021 campaign with a 1:44.37 indoor 800 meter in Fayetteville, Arkansas.
-At the time, this was the 2nd fastest indoor 800 meter in American history, behind only American record holder Donavan Brazier.
+At the time, this was the second fastest indoor 800 meters in American history, behind only American record holder Donavan Brazier.